victorca25/iNNfer/README.md

 python run.py -m jpeg+fatal
 ```

-Note that there's technically no limit to how many models can be chained, but if the models are for upscaling, iamge sizes can become impossible to manage in memory.
+Note that there's technically no limit to how many models can be chained, but if the models are for upscaling, image sizes can become impossible to manage in memory.
 This is mostly a hardware limitation.
 You can also chain the same model multiple times to the images, which can produce interesting results in some cases.

 ### Image to image to image translation